-USWC (uncaheable, speculative write combining) is a new cach technology for the processor's video memory.
+USWC (uncacheable, speculative write combining) is a new cache technology for the video memory of the processor.
 It can greatly improve the display speed by caching the display data.
-Set this to UC (uncacheable) if the display card cannot support this feature; otherwise, the system may not boot up.
+You must set this to UC (uncacheable) if your display card does not support this feature, otherwise the system may not boot.
 Configuration options: [UC] [USWC]